Execs Sound off on Mavs’ Luka Doncic Future: ‘Gotta Get Their Sh** Together’

 Doncic, according to sources, has not been very active in the Mavericks’ decision-making process—and has no desire to change that.
 But around the league, teams are watching for the moment when Doncic gets fed up with the Mavs.

-“It might be wishful thinking,” one Eastern Conference GM told Heavy Sports.
+“It is more just wishing than reality,” one Eastern Conference GM told Heavy Sports.
 “But there is definitely a thought process of this happening eventually, and it being a matter of when and not if.
 But the truth is, we were saying that about Giannis, too, and that certainly changed.
 Bradley Beal, guys like that—there is no reason to think that Luka is bolting for the door.
 Not yet, at least.”

 Doncic’s Contract: Signed Through 2027